The-Focus-AI/atproto-experiments/directory-sync/README.md

 2. **Upload**: Only uploads new or modified files to your Personal Data Server (PDS) as blobs
 3. **Skip Unchanged**: Files with matching CIDs are skipped, reusing previous blob references (no data transfer!)
 4. **Manifest**: A JSON manifest is created tracking all files, their paths, and blob references (CIDs)
-5. **Anchor**: The manifest is saved as a custom record (`ai.focus.sync.directory`) which anchors ALL blobs, making them retrievable
+5. **Anchor**: The manifest is saved as a custom record (`ai.thefocus.sync.directory`) which anchors ALL blobs, making them retrievable
 6. **Post**: A post is created for discoverability, referencing the custom record
 7. **Download**: The manifest is fetched from the custom record and used to reconstruct the original directory structure by downloading blobs via `com.atproto.sync.getBlob`

 ## Key Innovation: Custom Record Type for Blob Anchoring

 AT Protocol requires blobs to be "anchored" to records before they can be retrieved.
-This utility uses a **custom record type** (`ai.focus.sync.directory`) that references all uploaded blobs in a single record.
+This utility uses a **custom record type** (`ai.thefocus.sync.directory`) that references all uploaded blobs in a single record.
 This approach:

 - ✅ **Anchors all blobs at once** - One record can hold references to multiple blobs
 - ✅ **Scales to many files** - Supports 15+ files (20-100MB total) in a single directory sync